-If permissions to list, deal in and for an official quotation of the Rights Equity Shares are not granted by BSE and NSE, our Company will forthwith repay, without interest, all moneys received from the Applicants in pursuance of the Draft Letter of Offer.
+If permissions to list, deal in and for an official quotation of the Rights Equity Shares are not granted by BSE and NSE, our Company will forthwith repay, without interest, all moneys received from the Applicants in pursuance of the Letter of Offer.
 If such money is not repaid beyond eight days after our Company becomes liable to repay it, then our Company and every Director who is an officer in default shall, on and from such expiry of eight days, be liable to repay the money, with interest as applicable.

-For details of trading and listing of Rights Equity Shares, please refer to the heading "Terms of Payment" at page 265 of this Draft Letter of Offer.
+For details of trading and listing of Rights Equity Shares, please refer to the heading "Terms of Payment" at 266 of this Letter of Offer.